 So, next time you see that perfect-looking community with the beautiful houses and the friendly people, keep going.
 You’re better off that way.
 I’m just saying…

 V. Think with your brain, not with your…. just think with your brain.

 Ah, yes, romance can be wonderful.
 And falling in love can be one of life’s real treasures.
 But be careful.
 That love affair can take you down all sorts of paths you don’t want to travel.
 That’s what happens with Walter Huff, whom we meet in James M. Cain’s Double Indemnity.
 He’s an insurance salesman who drops in to visit a client, H.S.
 Nirdlinger.
 Instead, he meets the man’s wife, Phyllis.
 They get to talking and he soon finds himself attracted to her.
 Phyllis does nothing to discourage Huff, and before long, they’re having an affair.
 She then tells him that she wants to kill her husband.
 She wants to take out an accident policy, so that she can inherit when he dies.
 By the time he hears of her plan, Huff is so besotted with Phyllis that he goes along with it.
 He even writes up the double indemnity policy she requests.
 And when the day of the murder comes, he’s the one who carries out the plan.
 He soon sees, though, that he has actually committed a murder, and that unnerves him.
 Matters soon spiral out of control, and the end is tragedy.

 You see what I mean?
 Crime fiction fans can keep themselves safe by following a few simple rules from stories.
 And please, please, charge your phone and fill your tank before you go anywhere.
 You’re welcome.

-*NOTE: The title of this post is a line from Jim Jacobs and Warren Casey’s We Go Together.
+*NOTE: The title of this post is a line from Richard Rodgers’ and Oscar Hammerstein II’s Sixteen Going on Seventeen.